 Don’t believe me?
 Let’s test the theory!

-I have an audience full of heart surgeons and my assets include branding, speaking opportunities, education events and product giveaways.
+I have an audience full of heart surgeons and my assets include branding, speaking opportunities, education events, and product giveaways.

 Physicians + Inventory = Pharma companies, professional insurance companies, BMW/Lexus dealers.

 You have an event catering to high school students at a school that specializes in apprenticeship training.
-Your students have little buying power today, but will be choosing a trade.
+Your students have little buying power today but will be choosing a trade.

 Future tradespeople + Inventory = Trade unions looking for talent, post-secondary schools, tool manufacturers, safety gear and training, small business loans/financial institutions.